Updated on May 23rd, 2019

 The UTZ hazelnut program is now five years old.
 In those years, the program has grown from four to 100 market members and expanded beyond Turkey to other hazelnut producing countries.
 One of those countries is Georgia.
 On a recent trip there, we met up with two UTZ certified hazelnut farmers, Maka Gergedava and Nana Gamisonia, to hear their stories.
-Read on to find out how certification is impacting their lives and to learn more about UTZ hazelnut production in this region.
+Read on to find out how certification is impacting their lives and to learn more about UTZ certified hazelnut production in this region.

 Certified hazelnut production in Georgia